dr-sadat/dr-sadat.github.io/Teaching/CS321/syllabus.md

 ## Grading

-Grade Components:
+### Grade Components

 | Attendance | Participation Activities | Homework  |  Quizzes |  Midterm Exam |  Final Exam  |
 | ---   | ---  | --- | --- | --- | --- |
 | 5% | 5% | 25% | 20% | 20% | 25% |

-*Make-up policy:* There will be NO make-up tests without a valid and documented reason.
+**Make-up policy:** There will be NO make-up tests without a valid and documented reason.
 Unexcused absence for quiz, midterm, or the final exam will result in a grade of zero.

-*Late submission policy:* Late assignment submissions will be penalized at the rate of 10% (of total points) per day.
+**Late submission policy:** Late assignment submissions will be penalized at the rate of 10% (of total points) per day.

 ## Topics